-Beyond our own Model-Driven Software Engineering in Practice book you may find the following books also interesting to get started in the world of model-driven engineering (including approaches for code generation, model execution and so on).
+Beyond our own Model-Driven Software Engineering in Practice book, you may find the following books also interesting to get started in the world of model-driven engineering (including approaches for code generation, model execution and so on).

-MDA Explained: The Model Driven Architecture(TM): Practice AND Promise by Anneke Kleppe), Jos Warmer AND Wim Bast
+MDA Explained: The Model Driven Architecture(TM): Practice and Promise by A. Kleppe, J. Warmer and W. Bast

-This book describes Executable UML, a subset OF UML focused ON the definition OF UML models that can be directly executed or translated TO the final implementation technology.
-TO do so, ALL UML elements that are ambiguos or irrelevant from a code-generation point of view are forbidden.
-IN fact, Executable UML basically consists of a limited class diagram, state machines and action semantics (a pseudo-code to specify the behaviour of the operations attached to the classes in the class diagram).
-This method has been succesfully used in the embedded systems domain but, in my opinion, falls short when it comes to deal with data-intensive applications.
+This book describes Executable UML, a subset of UML focused on the definition of UML models that can be directly executed or translated to the final implementation technology.
+To do so, all UML elements that are ambiguous or irrelevant from a code-generation point of view are forbidden.
+In fact, Executable UML basically consists of a limited class diagram, state machines and action semantics (a pseudo-code to specify the behavior of the operations attached to the classes in the class diagram).
+This method has been successfully used in the embedded systems domain but, in my opinion, falls short when it comes to deal with data-intensive applications.

 Nevertheless, the book is very useful as an example of a possible model-driven development process that achieves a 100% code-generation (for the kinds of systems that can be modeled with this sublanguage of course).

-Model-Driven Architecture IN Practice: A Software Production Environment Based ON Conceptual Modeling by Óscar Pastor AND Juan Carlos Molina
+Model-Driven Architecture in Practice: A Software Production Environment Based on Conceptual Modeling by Ó. Pastor and J.C.
+Molina

 The authors describe the OO-method approach to go from the initial conceptual schemas to the final system implementation following a model-driven development process.
-The book describes the relevant conceptual modeling primitives FOR the method AND shows how these primitives can be mapped into the final system.
-The book benefits from the authors large experience on developing real systems.
+The book describes the relevant conceptual modeling primitives for the method and shows how these primitives can be mapped into the final system.
+The book benefits from the authors’ large experience in developing real systems.

-Designing Data-Intensive Web Applications by Stefano Ceri, Piero Fraternali, Aldo Bongio, and Marco Brambilla
+Designing Data-Intensive Web Applications by S. Ceri, P. Fraternali, A. Bongio, and M. Brambilla